mathtimm/SPOCK_v2/examples/ressources/installation.md

 - In a terminal in *SPOCK* source code folder:

     - Make sure your forked version is in sync
-    - run the following command on your terminal when in the repository
+    - Just run the following command on your terminal when in the repository

         ```python
             git pull
         ```

 - If you wish to propose enhancements or find an error in the code please make a pull request on GitHub.